wildfire070/papy/docs/user_guide.md

 ![Table of Contents: Arabic](images/table-of-contents-arabic.jpg)

-Accessible by pressing **Confirm** while inside a book.
+Accessible from the Reader Menu by selecting **Chapters**.
 The screen header displays the book title.

 1. Use **Up** or **Down** (Volume Up / Volume Down) to highlight the desired chapter.
 2. Use **Left** or **Right** to page up or page down through the list.